IMAGE1 S™ Rubina® – The new 4K-NIR/ICG platform

 - Available in sizes 3.5 and 5 mm

-- Ideal in combination with the new high-end HF unit AUTOCON® III 400 with a mode specially adapted to ROBI® instruments
+- Ideal in combination with the high-end AUTOCON® III 400 HF unit

 Needle Holder with Righting Function

 KARL STORZ has expanded its portfolio to include a new needle holder with a needle righting function.
-The needle holder offers significant time and handling advantages, especially for interrupted suturing.
-The needle, which is clamped flat in the needle holder, can be raised at the site by means of the rotary wheel.
+The needle, which is clamped flat in the needle holder, can be raised in the site by means of the rotary wheel.

-- Righting function for the clamped needle by turning the rotary wheel
+- Righting function for the clamped needle via the rotary wheel

-- The smooth-running, precisely settable ratchet facilitates secure positioning of the needle
+- The precisely settable ratchet facilitates secure positioning of the needle

 ENDOBAG Extraction Bags

-- Each extraction bag pre-packaged in an insertion aid: easy insertion through 10 mm trocar
+- Each extraction bag pre-packaged in an insertion aid for insertion through a 10 mm trocar

-- Self-opening ENDOBAG: no time-consuming opening of the extraction bag
+- Memory wire for opening and closing the extraction bag